Jon Matson-Higgins – Principal, Senior Tutor & IQA

 After having children I realised I wanted to spend time with them so returned to work with pre-school children within a private nursery where I was a deputy manager.
 I continued to work with pre-school, primary age, and children with special educational needs as my family grew up.
 I continue to teach parenting classes and work with families providing advice and support through schools.

 Having had an interest in alternative holistic therapies I decided to retrain in 2007 following an introduction to reflexology and a personal experience of its benefits.
 Since then I have continued to train in other holistic practices including palliative care.

-I have also been running my own practice offering a range of complimentary therapies since 2008.
+I have also been running my own practice offering a range of complementary therapies since 2008.

 Jenny Wood – Complementary Therapy Tutor

 I decided a few years ago that I needed to have a change of direction and to be my own boss.
-I went back to the University of Brighton and studied for a science degree in complementary healthcare, it was during this time that my passion for many therapies came to the fore particularly an interest in Reflexology and Aromatherapy.
-I have studied Chinese medicine and find that I use my skills a huge amount in my own practise.
-I opened a small business locally and have an ever increasing client base.
+I went back to the University of Brighton and studied for a science degree in complementary healthcare, it was during this time that my passion for many therapies came to the fore particularly interest in Reflexology and Aromatherapy.
+I have studied Chinese medicine and find that I use my skills a huge amount in my own practice.